 by Jeanne Knutzen | May 22, 2014

-0 Affordable Healthcare – ACA Smart, Staffing News Affordable Care Act, Affordable Healthcare – ACA Smart, Seattle Staffing, Seattle Staffing Agency, staffing services bellevue, staffing services tacoma, Temporary Employee
+0 ACA Affordable Healthcare, Blog, What's New in Staffing?
+Affordable Care Act, Affordable Healthcare – ACA Smart, Seattle Staffing, Seattle Staffing Agency, staffing services bellevue, staffing services tacoma, Temporary Employee

 Are You Ready?

 With the first tier of the “postponed” ACA employer mandates just around the corner, (January 1, 2015), large employers (defined as employers with 100 or more employees) are once again getting poised to offer healthcare insurance to their eligible workforce or be subject to penalties.
 This time the requirement is that 70% of their eligible employees need to be offered coverage – a slight break to account for issues with Medicaid eligible employees.
 Less large employers (defined as employers with 50-99 employees) have until January 2016 for the employer mandates to kick in.

 It has been a long winding road getting us to this place with regulatory guidance filled with potholes of uncertainty and confusion.
 There are over 15,000 pages of rules and another 45,000 pages of guidance.
 The delay in the employer mandate gave regulators one more year to clarify their intent, and those of us in the staffing industry one more year to prepare ourselves and our clients for what lies ahead.
 Most of us are just now getting back into the ACA saddle.
 With the new deadline only six months away, we need to start our readiness count down now!